If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 If you are concerned about your cat sticking its tongue out after eating, don’t worry because it is probably just brushing its teeth!

 Maine Coons are incredibly hygienic creatures.
 When their mouths get dirty after eating, they use their tongues to pull off the dirt.
-This results in their tongue getting dirty.
-Your cat will then protrude their tongue to keep it separate from their clean mouth (source 1,2).

 Cat Sticking Tongue Out Not Eating